 Bronchitis can progress from a cold or respiratory infection.
 Take steps to combat other infections by taking an over-the-counter decongestant or using saline nasal drops when you have a cold.
 In addition to eliminating obvious irritants, like smoke, avoid irritants such as:

+See your physician to help determine if your symptoms are caused by bronchitis or by another, potentially more serious, illness.
 Typically, bronchitis is treated with over-the-counter cough medications as well as plenty of rest and fluids.
-Since bronchitis is most often caused by a virus and not bacteria, it is not treated with antibiotics.
+Since bronchitis is most often caused by a virus and not bacteria, it is generally not treated with antibiotics.
 If wheezing is a prominent symptom, an asthma inhaler may be prescribed.
-It is important to stay well hydrated with increased water intake and the use of a vaporizer.
+It is important to stay well hydrated with increased water intake and to use a vaporizer.

 Most bronchitis infections clear up within 7 to 10 days; however, a dry cough can persist for a few weeks.
 A persistent or increasing fever, a continuing productive cough, an increase in shortness of breath or difficulty breathing, and persistent wheezing or other chest sounds may be symptoms of pneumonia.
 Seek further medical attention if any of the following occurs:

 Patient First treats many conditions at our urgent care centers including bronchitis.
 You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed

 Your Preferred Center